msv-lab/f1x/README.md

 To install f1x, you can either use [our docker image](doc/Docker.md) or [build it from source](doc/BuildFromSource.md).
 To get started, please go though [Tutorial](doc/Tutorial.md).
 More detailed information about the tool is given in [Manual](doc/Manual.md).
 If you encounter a problem while using f1x, please consult [Troubleshooting guide](doc/Troubleshooting.md) or ask us by email (contact: Sergey Mechtaev, `mechtaev@comp.nus.edu.sg`).
 If you plan to modify f1x, please refer to [Developer guide](doc/Development.md).

+## Related projects ##

+f1x is a lightweight (enumerative) counterpart of our constraint-based program repair system [Angelix](https://github.com/mechtaev/angelix).
+Compared with Angelix, f1x cannot synthesize multi-line patches and cannot use a reference implementation, however it is significantly more efficient and easy-to-use. f1x relies on test-equivalence analysis similarly to mutation testing tools such as [AccMut](https://github.com/wangbo15/accmut).

 ## Evaluation ##